Release date: January 2021

 - Citrix XenServer

-- The following templates were deprecated in SAM 2020.2.1 but are still available in THWACK.
+- The following templates are no longer included in SAM, but remain available in THWACK.
 Use AppInsight for SQL to monitor the NTA Flow Storage Database instead.

 - SolarWinds NetFlow Traffic Analyzer Database